Deep ecology: Sources

-Arne Næss uses Baruch Spinoza as a source, particularly his notion that everything that exists is part of a single reality.
-Others have copied Næss in this, including Eccy de Jonge and Brenden MacDonald.

 Aspects

 Environmental education

 In 2010, Richard Kahn promoted the movement of ecopedagogy, proposing using radical environmental activism as an educational principle to teach students to support "earth democracy" which promotes the rights of animals, plants, fungi, algae and bacteria.
 The biologist Dr. Stephan Harding has developed the concept of "holistic science", based on principles of ecology and deep ecology.
 In contrast with materialist, reductionist science, holistic science studies natural systems as a living whole.
 He writes:

 Spirituality

 Deep ecologist and physicist Frijof Capra has said that '[Deep] ecology and spirituality are fundamentally connected because deep ecological awareness is, ultimately, spiritual awareness.'

-Arne Naess commented that he was inspired by the work of Spinoza and Gandhi, both of whom based their values on grounds of religious feeling and experience.
+Arne Næss commented that he was inspired by the work of Spinoza and Gandhi, both of whom based their values on grounds of religious feeling and experience.
 Though he regarded deep ecology as a spiritual philosophy, he explained that he was not a 'believer' in the sense of following any particular articles of religious dogma. ' ... it is quite correct to say that I have sometimes been called religious or spiritual, 'he said, 'because I believe that living creatures have an intrinsic worth of their own, and also that there are fundamental intuitions about what is unjust.'.

 Næss criticised the Judeo-Christian tradition, stating the Bible's "arrogance of stewardship consists in the idea of superiority which underlies the thought that we exist to watch over nature like a highly respected middleman between the Creator and Creation".
 Næss further criticizes the reformation's view of creation as property to be put into maximum productive use.

-However, Naess added that while he felt the word 'God' was 'too loaded with preconceived ideas', he accepted Spinoza's idea of God as 'immanent' - 'a single creative force'... 'constantly creating the world by being the creative force in Nature'.
+However, Næss added that while he felt the word 'God' was 'too loaded with preconceived ideas', he accepted Spinoza's idea of God as 'immanent' - 'a single creative force'... 'constantly creating the world by being the creative force in Nature'.
 He did not, he said, 'exclude the possibility that Christian theological principles are true in a certain sense ...'.

 Joanna Macy in "the Work that Reconnects" integrates Buddhist philosophy with a deep ecological viewpoint.